-WICHITA, Kan.
-(KSNW) – The Kansas Department of Health and Environment, in conjunction with the Kansas Department of Wildlife Parks and Tourism, has issued a public health warning for six lakes and a watch for six lakes due to harmful algal blooms.
+TOPEKA, Kan.
+(KSNW) – The Kansas Department of Health and Environment (KDHE), in conjunction with the Kansas Department of Wildlife Parks and Tourism (KDWPT), has issued a public health warning for six lakes and a watch for five lakes due to harmful algal blooms.

-Zones B and C of Milford Reservoir are under a warning for blue-green algae.
+Zone C of Milford Reservoir is under a warning for blue-green algae.
 Zone A is in watch status.
-Zone C of Perry Lake is also under a watch Please see the attached news release for a map of both lakes’ zones.

 If a lake is under a public health warning for blue-green algae, activities such as boating and fishing may be safe.
 However, direct contact with water (i.e., wading, skiing and swimming) is strongly discouraged for people, pets and livestock.
 The lakes currently under a watch or warning status are: